s-arora-1987/sawyer_irl_project/README.md

       roslaunch kinect_v2 kinectv2_gazebo.launch

-      rosrun robotiq simple_pnp_gazebo.py    (Make sure all files in this folder are set to executable in file properties)
+      robotiq_2f_gripper_control simple_pnp_gazebo.py    (Make sure all files in this folder are set to executable in file properties)

   5.)
 Now, if you want to run the same on the real Sawyer Robot,